peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

 ### getSubType
     public final java.lang.String getSubType()
 Gets this media type's subtype (for example, "plain" in "text/plain").
-The resulting string will be in lowercase letters.
+The resulting string will be in lower case; that is, with its basic upper-case letters ("A" to "Z") converted to basic lower-case letters ("a" to "z").

 **Returns:**